 - Customer grants Zeta DSP a non-exclusive license during the Term to use, copy, modify, process and distribute Customer Materials and Customer Data solely for the purpose of providing the Services in accordance with this Agreement and subject to its terms.

 - Customer agrees that Zeta DSP may use and disclose certain data, including Customer Data and Non-Proprietary Data, derived from Customer’s use of the applicable Platform and Services (assuming no user opt-out of such use has been communicated to Zeta, including as provided in Section 6.7) to create aggregated data and statistics about the Services and its features, which Zeta DSP may provide to others, including Zeta’s customers, potential customers and the general public, provided that such aggregated data and statistics do not contain any Customer Personal Data (as defined in Section 6.2) or identify any living individual, Customer, Customer’s clients, or any of their respective products or brands.
+Customer further acknowledges that Zeta will cookie-match between rfihub cookies used by Zeta DSP and other cookies deployed by Zeta, in order to leverage online segment data for other marketing channels.

 - Customer grants Zeta DSP a non-exclusive license during the Term to use its and its Third Party Users’, as applicable, name and trademarks in marketing materials, the customer ad showcase area of the applicable Platform, and customer lists; provided, that Customer has the right to notify Zeta DSP in writing if it does not agree to any of the foregoing uses of its name and trademarks.